-Borzoi was utilized to search running game, like wolves, foxes, and hare over the comparatively open floor.
-That is also referred to as Russian wolfhound.
+Borzoi was utilized to search running games, like wolves, foxes, and hare over the comparatively open floor.
+That is also referred to as a Russian wolfhound.
 Russian wolfhound is a member of the Hound Group and a type of sighthound.

 Borzoi content overview